DiogoCostaCunha/League-Smile-Therapy/README.md

 This is the code behind the **League of Legends mod** shown in [this video](https://youtu.be/I3m8nhHngs4)!
 Either you smile and fill that little green bar… or the client gets terminated.

+> Who knew League players were even capable of joy?

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0fcd93be-55c4-47c9-aef8-12a64742b6d0" alt="thumbnail" width="45%" />
   <img src="https://github.com/user-attachments/assets/c86ef112-4659-4932-8917-e10db1dc616b" alt="still" width="45%" />